2013 Northern Arizona Lumberjacks football team

 The 2013 Northern Arizona Lumberjacks football team represented Northern Arizona University in the 2013 NCAA Division I FCS football season.
 They were led by 16th-year head coach Jerome Souers and played their home games at the Walkup Skydome.
 They were a member of the Big Sky Conference.
 They finished the season 9–3, 7–1 in Big Sky play to finish in second place.
 They were received an at-large bid to the FCS Playoffs where they lost in the first round to South Dakota State.

 Schedule

-Source: Official Schedule

 Despite also being a member of the Big Sky Conference, the game with UC Davis on September 14 is considered a non conference game and will have no effect on the Big Sky Standings.